mani-sh-reddy/CNE-SFIA-2/README.md

 ### Terraform
 Terraform is an infrastructure management tool that allows the provision of AWS (and many other) cloud resources through code - as opposed to running commands on the command line.

-In this project Terraform was extensively used to provision the 2 EC2s, 2 RDSs and the networking that's required.
+In this project, Terraform was extensively used to provision the 2 EC2s, 2 RDSs and the networking that's required.

 Terraform uses modules, they are templates for multiple resources that are used together.